Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Unable to comment
+Being located rurally, we didn’t have vege shops within walking distance however they noticed how involved we can become with our local community garden situation on the school property.

 Helpful Report

 What are three words that describe the activities in this kit?
-Thought provoking, enquiry
+Tasty, educational, healthy

 How effective was the resource in fostering critical thinking about food waste issues?